gpauloski/kfac-pytorch/README.md

 [![DOI](https://zenodo.org/badge/240976400.svg)](https://zenodo.org/badge/latestdoi/240976400)

 Distributed K-FAC Preconditioner in PyTorch using [Horovod](https://github.com/horovod/horovod) for communication.
+This is the code for the paper "[Convolutional Neural Network Training with Distributed K-FAC](https://arxiv.org/abs/2007.00784)."
+For `torch.distributed` support, see the [experimental](https://github.com/gpauloski/kfac_pytorch/tree/experimental) branch.

 The KFAC code was originally forked from Chaoqi Wang's [KFAC-PyTorch](https://github.com/alecwangcq/KFAC-Pytorch).
 The ResNet models for Cifar10 are from Yerlan Idelbayev's [pytorch_resnet_cifar10](https://github.com/akamaster/pytorch_resnet_cifar10).